qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_image.rst

    SVG-libraries provided with QGIS.
 You can also select other image formats (like :file:`.png` or :file:`.jpg`).
 #.
 You can enter the source directly in the :guilabel:`Image source` text field.
-   You can even provide a remote a URL that points to a picture.
+   You can even provide a remote URL that points to a picture.
 #.
 From the :guilabel:`Search directories` area you can select an
    image from the loaded previews to set the image source.
    These images are by default provided by folders set in